No script

 15. Bratianu Mansion in Florica

-Located in Stefanesti town (approximately 1h away from Bucharest), Bratianu Mansion is part of a larger compound built in 1858 that includes the manor house, a farm, a chapel, a wine cellar, a train station, and even an astronomical observatory.
-When you enter the estate, you can feel the bohemian vibe of the family that once lived here.
+Located in Ștefănești, about an hour from Bucharest, Brătianu Mansion is part of a 1858 estate that includes a manor house, farm, chapel, wine cellar, train station, and even an astronomical observatory.
+The estate still reflects the bohemian vibe of the Brătianu family.

-The Bratianu family was a major political dynasty in Romania's history.
-Ion C. Brătianu dominated Romanian politics in the 19th-century and orchestrated the birth of the Romanian royal family by bringing King Carol of Hohenzollern on the throne.
+The Brătianu family was a key political dynasty in Romania, with Ion C. Brătianu shaping 19th-century politics and bringing King Carol of Hohenzollern to the throne.

 16. Maldaresti Cula, Horezu

 Situated 4 kilometers from Horezu, Maldaresti Cula is a well-preserved Oltenian kula – a tower-shaped semi-fortified house.
-These were very common in Southern Romania of the 18th century when wealthy merchants and nobleman wanted to protect themselves against thieves and invaders.
+These were very common in Southern Romania in the 18th century when wealthy merchants and noblemen wanted to protect themselves against thieves and invaders.

 This imposing building stands on an 8,000 square meters estate and has 18 rooms featuring a notable Brancovenesc style.
 It preserves all the original architectural details specific to these types of buildings: thick walls, a white-plastered exterior, a high tower, inner stairs, and an arched porch.
 You'll also see some crenels used for defence.